St. Louis Cardinals minor league players: Sem Robberse

-Sem Robberse (robber-sa; born October 12, 2001) is a Dutch professional baseball pitcher for the St. Louis Cardinals of Major League Baseball (MLB).
+Sem Robberse (robber-sa; born October 12, 2001) is a Dutch professional baseball pitcher in the St. Louis Cardinals organization.

 Robberse was born in Zeist, Netherlands.
-In 2018 he played for Honkbalclub Allen Weerbaar of the Honkbal Hoofdklasse (Dutch Major League), and posted a 1–3 win–loss record, 1.80 earned run average (ERA), and 12 strikeouts in 20 innings pitched.
-The following season he played for BSC Quick Amersfoort, and in nine starts totalling 64 innings pitched Robberse went 6–3 with a 1.83 ERA and 62 strikeouts.
+In 2018, he played for HCAW of the Honkbal Hoofdklasse, the top Dutch league, and posted a 1–3 win–loss record, 1.80 earned run average (ERA), and 12 strikeouts in 20 innings pitched.
+The following season he played for BSC Quick Amersfoort, and in nine starts totalling 64 innings pitched, Robberse went 6–3 with a 1.83 ERA and 62 strikeouts.
 At an international tournament in Barcelona, Robberse was approached by scouts from several teams, including the Toronto Blue Jays and Kansas City Royals.
 He ultimately signed with the Blue Jays and was assigned to the Rookie-level Gulf Coast League Blue Jays.
 Robberse made five appearances for the Blue Jays in 2019 and went 2–0 with a 0.87 ERA and nine strikeouts in 101/3 innings.

 The 2020 minor league season was canceled due to the COVID-19 pandemic.
 Due to travel restrictions Robberse was unable to return home to the Netherlands, and instead remained in Clearwater, Florida.
-Robberse began the 2021 season with the Low-A Dunedin Blue Jays, and was later promoted to the High-A Vancouver Canadians.
+He began the 2021 season with the Low-A Dunedin Blue Jays and was later promoted to the High-A Vancouver Canadians.
 In a combined 882/3 innings, he posted a 5–7 record with a 4.36 ERA and 90 strikeouts.

 On July 30, 2023, Robberse and Adam Kloffenstein were traded to the St. Louis Cardinals in exchange for pitcher Jordan Hicks.

 On November 14, 2023, the Cardinals added Robberse to their 40-man roster to protect him from the Rule 5 draft.
-He was optioned to the Triple–A Memphis Redbirds to begin the 2024 season.
-In 19 games (17 starts) split between Memphis and the Single-A Palm Beach Cardinals, Robberse compiled a 5-5 record and 4.38 ERA with 80 strikeouts across 90 1/3 innings pitched.
+He was optioned to the Triple&A Memphis Redbirds to begin the 2024 season.
+In 19 games (17 starts) split between Memphis and the Single-A Palm Beach Cardinals, Robberse compiled a 5–5 record and 4.38 ERA with 80 strikeouts across 90 1/3 innings pitched.

 Robberse was optioned to Triple-A Memphis to begin the 2025 season.
 On May 14, 2025, it was announced that Robberse would miss the remainder of the season after undergoing Tommy John surgery.
+On November 21, he was non-tendered by the Cardinals and became a free agent.

+On November 24, 2025, Robberse re-signed with the Cardinals on a minor league contract.